hms-dbmi/viv/tutorial/README.md

 Note that at the end of the written tutorial above you run `http-server --cors="*" -p 8000 .` to start a web server from which the url http://localhost:8000/LuCa-7color_Scan1.ome.tif is pasted into the Avivator tool.
 But now, you are forwarding port `12345` on your machine to `8000` on the remote machine.
-Therefore the URL that you paste into Avivator now reflects the local behavior
+Therefore the URL that you paste into Avivator now reflects the local behavior;
-- Avivator makes requests to port `12345` locally which is then forwarded via ssh to `8000` remotely.
+Avivator makes requests to port `12345` locally which is then forwarded via ssh to `8000` remotely.

 ### Other Examples